dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 3. The four levels of consistentcy
     1. Consisntecy within API
-    2. Consistency with the domain of an API
+    2. Consistency with the domain of an API (DDD)
         For marine navigation domain you would not use kilometers but nautical miles instead.
 For language processing you would use `token` instead of word.